vectara/vectara-docs/www/docs/integrations/integrate-with-langchain.md

 ---
 id: integrate-with-langchain
-title: Integrate Vectara with LangChain
+title: Use Vectara with LangChain
-sidebar_label: Integrate with LangChain
+sidebar_label: Use Vectara with LangChain
 ---

 import {Config} from '@site/docs/definitions.md';